paolocrosetto/A-choice-process-explanation-of-the-attraction-effect-data/README.md

 # MLBA-R model

-This repository presents an extension of the multiattribute linear ballistic accumulator model to allow for choice revisions.
+In the `MLBA-R` section of the repository, you find an extension of the multiattribute linear ballistic accumulator model to allow for choice revisions.

 We provide `RStan` code for the model, and commands for the simulations, estimations and post-estimation on two experiments.